 Plug the AC power cord into the port on the back of the phone and into a power source.

 Plug an Ethernet cable into the port marked with the Ethernet symbol and/or labeled LAN on the back of the phone, and connect the other end to your network device.

 Daisy Chaining to a Computer

-Fuze Support has discovered certain home network devices that will not support call Session Initiation Protocol, or SIP, which can impact the reliability of Fuze services.
+Fuze Support has discovered certain home network devices that will not support call Session Initiation Protocol (SIP), which can impact the reliability of Fuze services.

-Note: If you are using Fuze Desktop, you can run Fuze Checkup before joining a meeting or call to check your account, audio, and network quality directly in the application.
+If you are using Fuze Desktop, you can run Fuze Checkup before joining a meeting to test your Fuze setup.
+You can also check your audio and network quality directly in the application.

 Fuze Remote User Device Requirements

-Note: If a remote user is using an Internet Service Provider (ISP) provided device that does not have user-manageable settings, they may need to provide their own device or contact their ISP to request that it is replaced with a device with user-manageable settings.
+If a remote user is using an Internet Service Provider (ISP) provided device that does not have user-manageable settings, they may need to provide their own device or contact their ISP to request a replacement device with user-manageable settings.